abuss/gswitch/README.md

 gswitch
 =======

-Library to provide an extended C++ switch/case statement
+General Switch is a library to provide an extended C++ switch/case statement